patryk151900/dotfiles/.vim/readme.md

 - in case of putty make sure putty host has powerline fonts installed
 - check with Character Map if fonts/symbols are installed - check in common -> A0E1 for line number symbol
 - in order to see airline symbols in console vim set the right font in terminal settings - from this time you should see new symbols in vim
-- do not configure symbols in .vimrc - this is necessary only if you like to replace default symbols
+- do not configure symbols in .vimrc - this is necessary only if you like to replace default symbolsnsta

+#installation on Win7
+- clone dotfiles repo:
+	git clone ssh://git@github.com/patryk151900/dotfiles.git --config core.autocrlf=false
+- make sure %HOMEPATH%\.vim is created
+- make links from dotfiles:
+	mklink /D %HOMEPATH%\.vim\startup c:\repos\dotfiles\.vim\startup
+	mklink /D %HOMEPATH%\.vim\colors c:\repos\dotfiles\.vim\colors
+	mklink %HOMEPATH%\.vim\readme.md c:\repos\dotfiles\.vim\readme.md
+	mklink %HOMEPATH%\_vimrc c:\repos\dotfiles\.vimrc
+- (needed by vundle) in git folder\cmd add curl.cmd with content:
+	@rem Do not use "echo off" to not affect any child calls.
+	@setlocal

+	@rem Get the abolute path to the parent directory, which is assumed to be the
+	@rem Git installation root.
+	@for /F "delims=" %%I in ("%~dp0..") do @set git_install_root=%%~fI
+	@set PATH=%git_install_root%\bin;%git_install_root%\mingw\bin;%git_install_root%\mingw64\bin;%PATH%
+	@rem !!!!!!!
+For 64bit msysgit, replace 'mingw' above with 'mingw64' !!!!!!!

+	@if not exist "%HOME%" @set HOME=%HOMEDRIVE%%HOMEPATH%
+	@if not exist "%HOME%" @set HOME=%USERPROFILE%

+	@curl.exe %*
+- run vim and run PluginInstall

 # vim compilation from scratch
 - sudo apt-get install ruby-dev python-dev